dhhoward/TicTacToe/README.md

  Each data set will contain a 9 letter string.
  Each 9 letter string contains a complete tic tac toe game.

+ Import zip into Eclipse as "Project from Folder or Archive"

 ```
 Input:
 5# of data sets in the file -  5